Dieg0Lir4/Implementation-of-Computational-Methods-Evidence-2/README.md

 Why is not type 0 or 1:

-0 and 1 allow production rules where the left-hand side can have more than one symbol, or even an empty string.
+0 and 1 allow production rules where the left-hand side can have a string of terminals and/or non-terminals

 Why is not type 3:

 3 allows for production rules where the right-hand side has no more than one non-terminal, which must be at the end

+## Bibliography

+Chess notation & algebraic notation. (n.d.).
+Chess.com. https://www.chess.com/terms/chess-notation

+Libretexts.
+(2020, July 7).
+4.1: Context-free grammars.
+Engineering LibreTexts. https://eng.libretexts.org/Bookshelves/Computer_Science/Programming_and_Computation_Fundamentals/Foundations_of_Computation_(Critchlow_and_Eck)/04%3A_Grammars/4.01%3A_Context-free_Grammars

+Context free grammars. (n.d.). http://www2.lawrence.edu/fast/GREGGJ/CMSC515/chapt02/CFG.html

+GeeksforGeeks.
+(2023, April 18).
+Removing direct and indirect left recursion in a grammar.
+GeeksforGeeks. https://www.geeksforgeeks.org/removing-direct-and-indirect-left-recursion-in-a-grammar/

+Elimination of left recursion. (n.d.). https://www.csd.uwo.ca/~mmorenom/CS447/Lectures/Syntax.html/node8.html

+Wikipedia contributors.
+(2024, April 22).
+Chomsky hierarchy.
+Wikipedia. https://en.wikipedia.org/wiki/Chomsky_hierarchy